rpm-software-management/rpm/docs/README.md

 The man pages in *man/* are scdoc sources.
 They are rendered to the man page format during build.

+Consult *man/rpm-man-template.scd* for style guidance, and use it as a template for new man pages.

 The man pages are also rendered to HTML together with the Reference Manual (see below).

 API Reference